-Version 2.0 supports data rates of up to 12.5 Gbps per cable (“CXP-12”), so up to 50 Gbps in a typical 4-cable system.
-It also adds the new Micro-BNC connector shown in the photo which supports the new higher speeds.
+Since version 2.0, CoaXPress supports data rates of up to 12.5 Gbps per cable (“CXP-12”), so up to 50 Gbps in a typical 4-cable system.
+The new Micro-BNC connector shown in the photo supports the new higher speeds.
 The high speeds and low latencies combined with the simplicity, scalability and robustness of the cabling are particularly appealing to the vision industry, where applications have been limited by the slower speeds and short cable lengths of Camera Link and USB3 Vision, and the slower speeds and high CPU loading costs of 10 GigE.
 In particular, the adoption of CoaXPress in the inspection and metrology sectors has led to faster image processing of more data using higher resolution cameras, and ultimately more efficient production lines.

 The benefit of standardizing machine vision interfaces is the resulting wide choice of cameras and frame grabbers – so users can pick and choose to create an optimal solution for every application.
 Whether your priority is speed, processing capacity or image resolution, engineers are enjoying unprecedented choices in hardware, software and integration components.
 CoaXPress is undoubtedly playing an important part in making machine vision accessible to more industry sectors, and driving efficiencies in automated inspection.